Risk and opportunity management system

 When preparing the half-year financial report, we regularly review and update the overarching risk and opportunity portfolio compiled in the previous year.

 We also use an emergency notification system in the case of unexpected serious risks arising for our asset, financial and earnings position.
-In this case, the Management Board of METRO AG directly and promptly receives the necessary information.
+The Management Board of METRO AG will in this case be provided with the necessary information directly and without delay.